Back to school? Trans pupils face 'horrendous' hurdles in class

 The majority of schools remain largely unaware of gender issues and do not put policies in place until they are dealing with a child coming out, say campaigners.

-Critics say a 2010 equality law which makes it “unlawful for schools to treat pupils less favourably because of their gender reassignment”, fails to give sufficient guidance.
+Critics say a 2010 equality law which makes it “unlawful for schools to treat pupils less favorably because of their gender reassignment”, fails to give sufficient guidance.

 More than three-quarters of lesbian, gay, bisexual and transgender pupils said gender identity was never discussed at school, a 2017 report by the charity Stonewall found.